-While the actor will be paid the amount for making paper bags and khaki envelopes, he won’t get any money for being a radio jockey at the Yerawada jail’s radio station
+While Bollywood actor Sanjay Dutt will be paid for making paper bags and khaki envelopes, he won’t get any money for being a radio jockey at the Yerawada jail’s radio station

 Despite being a superstar whose movies earn crores of rupees in Bollywood, Sanjay Dutt — who will be let out of Pune’s Yerawada Jail today — will receive a meagre Rs 440 for making paper bags and khaki envelopes while serving his time in prison.
 56-year-old Dutt, who has served 42 months of his five-year prison term in Pune’s Yerawada jail following his conviction in a case related to the 1993 Mumbai serial blasts, will be released today.

 Dutt earned the Rs 440 for making paper bags and khaki envelopes in prison.
 As per the prison manual, a convicted prisoner has to be assigned some work so he can learn certain skills and utilise them outside jail after he completes his term.
 As per the prison manual, Rs 45 is given |for unskilled labour, semi-skilled labour earns an inmate Rs 50 and skilled labour is given Rs 55.